You Make Me Wanna...: Production and composition

 Usher wrote "You Make Me Wanna..." with Jermaine Dupri and Manuel Seal, who also produced and played musical instruments on the tune.
 Phil Tan was in charge of recording the song at the Krosswire Studio, in Atlanta, Georgia in 1996.
 Tan and Dupri mixed the record with assistance from John and Brian Frye at Studio LaCoCo, in Atlanta, Georgia.
 "You Make Me Wanna..." draws from the genres of R&B, soul and pop, and heavily utilizes the acoustic guitar, while also incorporating hi-hat and bell instrumentation.
 According to Universal Music Publishing Group's sheet music published at Musicnotes.com, "You Make Me Wanna..." is written in the key of C Minor with a moderate tempo of 88 beats per minute.
 Usher's voice extends from the low note of B♭_{3} to the high note of C_{6}.
 The song has a basic sequence of Cm–Fm_{7}–A♭–G–G/B as its chord progression.
 "You Make Me Wanna" is about a love triangle where a man is torn between his current relationship and his feelings for a close friend.
 He realizes that he wants to leave his current partner for this friend, as they have a deeper emotional connection.
 The song explores themes of desire, temptation, and confusion in relationships.

 Release

 "You Make Me Wanna..." was distributed by LaFace Records and Arista Records.
 In the United States, it was serviced to rhythmic contemporary radio on July 15, 1997.
-The song was then released via maxi single on August 5, 1997.
+The song was then released as a maxi single on August 5, 1997.
 On September 9, 1997, the track was added to US contemporary hit radio.
 "You Make Me Wanna..." was released via cassette single, CD single, and 12-inch vinyl in the UK on January 19, 1998.
 The vinyl was made available in the US on April 24, 2001.
 Unauthorized copies of the song were distributed in Europe before its release, due to its popularity.
 "You Make Me Wanna..." serves as the opening track to Usher's second studio album, My Way, while an extended version concludes the album.